Augmentative and Alternative Communication (AAC): Unveiling Tech for Expressive Connections

 Aided AAC requires external devices or tools, ranging from simple picture boards to sophisticated electronic devices.
 Aided AAC includes:

-TD Snap Chat image with sea animal balancing toy.
+Augmentative and Alternative Communication (AAC)- TD Snap Chat image with sea animal balancing toy

 An AAC user can thus be anyone whose ability to use natural speech is limited, and they choose from these tools to bridge their communication gap.
 Some may utilize AAC temporarily, while others depend on it for lifelong support.